-In order to become authorized to act as surety in the Eighteenth Judicial District, the surety must make application in writing to the Chief Judge.
+In order to become authorized to act as surety in the Eighteenth Judicial District, the surety must make application in writing to the Chief Judge, and it must be filed by the applicant with the Clerk of the District Court.
 Accompanying the request for authorization, the applicant must submit the following information:

-- A copy of any and all Power of Attorney certificates issued to it by any insurance company.
+- Any and all Power of Attorney certificates issued to it by any insurance company.

 - A current and valid Certificate of License from the Kansas Insurance Department.

-- A statement that the applicant has read this Rule and the Kansas statutes dealing with appearance bonds in their entirety and agrees to comply with all provisions
+- A statement that the applicant has not been convicted of a felony in Kansas or any other jurisdiction, has not in the preceding ten (10) years been convicted of any misdemeanor involving violence, dishonesty, deceit or moral turpitude, is qualified to act as a surety under Kansas law, has read this Rule and the Kansas statutes dealing with appearance bonds in their entirety and agrees to comply with all provisions.

-- A signed release from the applicant allowing the Court to conduct a criminal history records investigation on said individual.
+- A signed release from the applicant allowing the Court or its designee, to conduct a criminal history records investigation on said individual.

-- A valid, current and enforceable irrevocable Letter of Credit in an amount not less than one hundred thousand dollars ($100,000) issued to the District Court, Eighteenth Judicial District, by a state or national banking institution authorized to and doing business in the State of Kansas, guaranteeing payment of any forfeited appearance bonds posted by the Bondsman or his/her Bondsman Agent(s) on which judgment has been granted.
+- A valid, current and enforceable irrevocable two year Letter of Credit starting July 1st in the year of the application in an amount not less than one hundred thousand dollars ($100,000) issued to the District Court, Eighteenth Judicial District, by a state or national banking institution authorized to and doing business in the State of Kansas, guaranteeing payment of any forfeited appearance bonds posted by the Bondsman or his/her Bondsman Agent(s) on which judgment has been granted.
+Any supplemental Letter of Credit shall meet all requirements of this Rule and shall not expire until the next June 30th.
 All such letters of credit must be reviewed by the District Attorney and approved by the Chief Judge.
 Letters of Credit shall be retained by the Clerk of the District Court, following approval of the application.
 A Bondsman individually, or in combination with his or her Bondsman Agents, shall be entitled to outstanding appearance bonds up to but not exceeding an aggregate amount which is fifteen (15) times the amount of the letter(s) of credit issued to the Court.
 However, no Bondsman individually, or in combination with his or her Bondsman Agents, shall write any single appearance bond that exceeds 35% of the amount of the letter(s) of credit.

-- A signed release from the applicant and any persons authorized by the applicant to issue appearance bonds, allowing the Court to conduct a criminal history records investigation on said individual.
+- A signed release from the applicant and any persons authorized by the applicant to issue appearance bonds, allowing the Court or its designee to conduct a criminal history records investigation on said individual.

-- A statement that the applicant has read this Rule and the Kansas statutes dealing with appearance bonds in their entirety and agrees to comply with all provisions.
+- A statement that the applicant has not been convicted of a felony in Kansas or any other jurisdiction, has not in the preceding ten (10) years been convicted in Kansas or any other jurisdiction of any misdemeanor involving violence, dishonesty, deceit or moral turpitude, is qualified to act as a surety under Kansas law, has read this Rule and the Kansas statutes dealing with appearance bonds in their entirety and agrees to comply with all provisions.

-- Such other information as may be requested by the Chief Judge regarding the applicant concerning his/her financial status affecting his/her ability to issue appearance bonds.
+- Any other information as may be requested by the Chief Judge regarding the applicant concerning his/her ability or qualifications to issue appearance bonds.